saidake/simi/docs/Algorithms.md

     }

     /**
-     * Insert the current range.
+     * Insert the current range to a `null` location or split it if overlapping.
      */
     private SegmentTree insert(int start, int end, SegmentTree cur) {
         if (start >= end)